 This information is needed for us to recommend a seed mix that satisfies your requirements.

-Many seeds mature on the plant in the Fall.
+Cold Stratification: Many seeds mature on the plant in the Fall.
 If they were to germinate at that time the Winter would kill them.
-Nature has given them a built in protection against this by requiring that they go through a period of cold temperature prior to germination.
+Nature has given them a built-in protection against this by requiring that they go through a period of cold temperature prior to germination.
 This requirement can be met in two ways.
-If you live in a northern climate and you are confident that the outdoor temperature will be below 40 degrees Fahrenheit for the 30, 60 or 90 days that we say the seed requires for cold stratification, than the seed can be sown in seed beds outside in the fall, mulched heavily to prevent soil heaving and then remove most of the mulch in the Spring to allow the seed to germinate.
+If you live in a northern climate and you are confident that the outdoor temperature will be below 40 degrees Fahrenheit for the 30, 60 or 90 days that we say the seed requires for cold stratification, then the seed can be sown in seedbeds outside in the fall, mulched heavily to prevent soil heaving and then remove most of the mulch in the Spring to allow the seed to germinate.
 The other way is to artificially condition the seed by soaking it in water and then drain the water and mix with an equal volume of moist perlite, peat moss etc. Place the seed in the refrigerator for the required time prior to sowing.
 The trickiest part of this is getting the moisture right.
 You need the stratification media to be moist but not wet.
 If you can ring water out of it then it is too wet.
 Mix the seed with this moist media and place it in a sealed plastic bag in the refrigerator.
 Check it every two weeks or so to make sure that it is the proper moisture and that the seeds are not molding or beginning to germinate.
-If there is any sign of mold they should be soaked in a solution of 3 parts water to 2 parts bleach then rinsed with clean water and put back into Stratification.
+If there is any sign of mold they should be soaked in a solution of 10 parts water to 1 parts bleach, soak for 10 minutes, drain and wash thoroughly and put back into Stratification.
 If they are beginning to germinate they can be sown if the timing is right or kept as cold as possible (above freezing) until such time as you can sow them.